US orthodontic chains, ranked by office count

 You need clinical case data.
 Treatment outcomes, anonymized scan databases, malocclusion classification by case: those live with the aligner vendors and academic programs.
 We map the practices and the owners, not the cephalometric records.

-If you Google "largest orthodontic chains in the US," the top results are usually trade-press roundups citing DSO press releases or an AlignTech investor deck.
+If you Google “largest orthodontic chains in the US,” the top results are usually trade-press roundups citing DSO press releases or an aligner-vendor investor deck.
 Those are fine for headline counts.
 They are not built for vendor outbound.
-The American Association of Orthodontists publishes a workforce study and a member directory; it tells you the number of practicing doctors and where they sit.
-It does not flag chain affiliation at the practice level, it does not separate solo offices from DSO satellites, and it does not include a verified owner email so a salesperson can send a Tuesday morning note.
+The trade-association directories tell you the number of practicing doctors and where they sit.
+They do not flag chain affiliation at the practice level, they do not separate solo offices from DSO satellites, and they do not include a verified owner email so a salesperson can send a Tuesday morning note.

 The next problem is the brand.
 Enterprise data tools index by company, so “Smile Doctors” looks like one customer with 430 locations.
 It is not.
 Each affiliated office has a treating orthodontist who, in most cases, retained equity and signs for the equipment and software the practice uses day to day.
 Same logo, different buyer.
 The big database returns one row.
 The reality is several hundred.

 And the third problem is the cadence.
-The AAO workforce study ships once a year.
-The AAO updates its directory continuously but only for members, which excludes a meaningful tail of younger doctors and recently sold practices.
-AlignTech discloses customer-base statistics in its 10-K once a year.
+The trade-association workforce studies ship once a year.
+Member directories update continuously but only for members, which excludes a meaningful tail of younger doctors and recently sold practices.
+Aligner-vendor disclosures arrive once a year inside annual reports.
 For a vendor doing outbound this quarter, the question is which offices opened last month and which doctor is on the phone right now.
-That is the gap a practice-by-practice, owner-by-owner map closes.

 This is exactly the gap Orbital was built for.
 We map the universe of US small and mid-market businesses, find the owner of each one, and validate the contact before it reaches you.
-Nothing about that is orthodontics-specific, which is why we can also map dentists, HVAC contractors, med spas, restaurants, and auto dealers the same way.
+Nothing about that is orthodontics-specific, which is why we can also map the broader US dental universe and how many dentists are in the US, HVAC contractors, med spas, and auto dealers the same way.
 What is specific to orthodontics is the layer on top: parent DSO, aligner-system focus, in-house lab presence, and whether the doctor runs one office or twenty.

 Questions